danieljprice/splash/docs/advanced.rst

    First stage in the surface rendering tutorial: a simple render plot of density

-Moving the cursor over the colour bar and pressing ‘l’ to log the colour bar axis produces :numref:`fig:surfpart1b`.
+Moving the cursor over the colour bar and pressing ``l`` to log the colour bar axis produces :numref:`fig:surfpart1b`.

 .. figure:: figs/surfpart2.png